StreamPot/StreamPot/packages/landing/src/installation.md

 ```

 > [!WARNING]
-> Due to the risks involved in processing user-provided content with ffmpeg encoders, it is recommended that `ffmpeg` is run by spinning up Docker containers.
+> Due to the risks involved in processing user-provided content with ffmpeg encoders, it is recommended that `ffmpeg` is run by spinning up on-demand Docker containers.
 >
 > To enable this, add the following to your `.env` file:
 > ```shell